xregistry/spec/schema/spec.md

 ## Schema Registry Model

 The formal xRegistry extension model of the Schema Registry resides in the [model.json](model.json) file.

 By importing and keeping the `compatiblewith` label, interoperability on the CNCF defined endpoint model is stated.
-See [Interoperability TODO: link](#).
+See Interoperability **TODO: link**.

 #### Schema Group